apache/atlas/docs/src/documents/Glossary.md

 Apache Atlas UI has been updated to provide user-friendly interface to work with various aspects of glossary, including:

 * create glossaries, terms and categories
-* create various relationships between terms - like synonymns, antonymns, seeAlso
+* create various relationships between terms - like synonyms, antonyms, seeAlso
 * organize categories in hierarchies
 * assign terms to entities
 * search for entities using associated terms

-Most of glossary related UI can be found under a new tab named GLOSSARY, which is present right next to existing familiar tabs SEARCH and CLASSIFICATION.
+Most glossary related UI can be found under a new tab named GLOSSARY, which is present right next to existing familiar tabs SEARCH and CLASSIFICATION.

 #### **Glossary tab**

 Apache Atlas UI provides two ways to work with a glossary - term view and category view.

-Term view allows an user to perform the following operations:
+Term view allows a user to perform the following operations:

 * create, update and delete terms
 * add, remove and update classifications associated with a term